rst0070/problem-solving-practice/README.md

 # problem-solving-practices
-This is my codes to practice PS
+This repo is for my codes to practice PS